stoyicker/auto-factory-kotlin/.github/README.md

    limitations under the License.

-The annotations module is derived from the [annotations at google/auto](https://github.com/google/auto/tree/6c2c1a3ff8d2abc74755dfe18c07fa60ee1c7733/factory/src/main/java/com/google/auto/factory) with minor modifications to their documentation.
+The annotations module is derived from the [annotations at google/auto](https://github.com/google/auto/tree/6c2c1a3ff8d2abc74755dfe18c07fa60ee1c7733/factory/src/main/java/com/google/auto/factory) with minor modifications to their source documentation.